Henri Fluchère: Life

-Henri Fluchère (1898–1987) was a chairman of the Société Française Shakespeare and a notable literary critic.
-He played an important role in the establishment of an Elizabethan research centre in Aix-en-Provence and contributed to the Golden Guides series a volume on wines.
-He was also responsible for the libretto in Darius Milhaud's L'opéra du gueux, Op.
+Fluchère also played an important role in the establishment of an Elizabethan research centre in Aix-en-Provence, and was responsible for the libretto in Darius Milhaud's L'opéra du gueux, Op.
 171 (1937), a ballad opera in three acts.
 In 1966 his Laurence Sterne: From Tristram to Yorick, originally in French, won the Scott Moncrieff Prize for its translation by Barbara Bray.